|Nutrition Facts (per serving)|

 You can mix up the ingredients if you wish.
 Try making the burritos with bacon or ham instead of sausage.
 This recipe includes onions and green bell peppers, but other veggies like spinach can also be added.
 Use different kinds of cheeses or whatever you have on hand.
 You can control the spiciness as well by omitting the hot sauce or adding more.

-- 1 cup of shredded Mexican blend cheese (plus extra for serving)
+1 cup shredded Mexican blend cheese, plus more for serving

 Brown the breakfast sausage in a large pan.
 Be careful not to overcook as it will be cooked in the crock pot as well.
 Drain the excess oil and set aside.